-% % Change % SEND % SEND Change EHCPs EHCPs in EHCPs support support in SEND 22/23 23/24 (%) 22/23 23/24 support (%) Hillingdon 4.36% 4.72% + 0.36% 11.09% 11.86% + 0.77% Statistical Neighbours 4.07% 4.41% + 0.34% 11.61% 12.28% + 0.67% London 4.61% 5.06% + 0.45% 11.91% 12.37% + 0.46% National 4.25% 4.71% + 0.46% 12.89% 13.41% + 0.52% there is a significant demand for further development or upskilling staff in nursery settings, by offering bespoke training and expertise through SAS and EPS Services.
+% EHCPs 22/23 % EHCPs 23/24 Change in EHCPs (%) % SEND support 22/23 % SEND support 23/24 Change in SEND support (%) Hillingdon 4.36% 4.72% + 0.36% 11.09% 11.86% + 0.77% Statistical Neighbours 4.07% 4.41% + 0.34% 11.61% 12.28% + 0.67% London 4.61% 5.06% + 0.45% 11.91% 12.37% + 0.46% National 4.25% 4.71% + 0.46% 12.89% 13.41% + 0.52%

-We know that investment in the early identification and intervention pathways and a 'step down' approach are key mechanisms for meeting the needs of our children in a proportionate and timely way.
-This is one of our areas of focus and we aim to ensure that the schools identify needs effectively at the earliest opportunity and offer support in unified manner to avoid post code lottery.
+We recognise that investing in early identification and intervention pathways, is crucial for addressing the needs of our children in a timely and proportionate manner.
+This is a key focus area for us, and we are committed to ensuring that schools identify needs effectively at the earliest opportunity and provide consistent support across the borough, avoiding any postcode lottery

 In Hillingdon, on average since 2020 around 40% of EHC needs assessments requests each year have been for children aged 0-5 accessing early years settings, or not currently in a setting.
-Hence
+Identifying a significant demand for further development or upskilling staff in nursery settings, by offering bespoke training and expertise through SAS and EPS Services.

 As of January 2024, two of the greatest areas of need for children with EHCPs under 5 years old were ASD and SCLN with 46% and 32% out of the 0-5 EHCP cohort respectively.
 They also are the greatest area need for CYP age 0-25 with EHCPs as of January 2024 were 51% CYP with ASD as a prime need and 18% with SCLN.
-The SEMH is the prime need for 9% of CYP age 0-25 with EHCPs as of January 2024.
+SEMH is the prime need for 9% of CYP age 0-25 with EHCPs as of January 2024.

 Our objective is to better monitor 0-5-year-old children with SEND, to provide them with appropriate provision and improve targeted support where needed.
 The established Early Years Tracking Panel is helping to support this work.
 Analysing our data enables us to support and forward plan for both specialist and mainstream placements, accommodating those who need an EHCP, and those who will have their needs met via OAP or through pre-statutory support pathways.
-Colleagues in the Exclusion and Reintegration team are also providing training to our schools to improve their awareness of Attachment Aware Trauma Informed practice (AATI).
+Colleagues in the Exclusion and Reintegration team also provide training to our schools to improve their awareness of Attachment Aware Trauma Informed practice (AATI).
 During this academic year, 9 mainstream schools have undertaken a 7-day intensive training course to help them with not only identifying unmet attachment needs early, but also with how to develop bespoke support plans for children over 1-3 years.
 This initiative encourages schools to access support from SAS rather than applying for an EHCNA where needs could be met otherwise.
 This initiative will be rolled out to a further 18 schools in the next academic year.